National Reform Association (chartered 1864): History

 The National Reform Association was founded in 1864 by representatives from eleven Christian Churches in the United States.
 It sought to, and continues to advocate for the following Christian amendment to be introduced to the U.S. Constitution:

 This movement soon gained the support of several Churches.
 For example, the Wesleyan Methodist Church, in its 1896 Disciple contained a section on National Reform, which continues to be retained by its successor, the Allegheny Wesleyan Methodist Connection in its most recent 2014 Discipline that contains the following statement:

 As such, the Allegheny Wesleyan Methodist Church advocates for Bible reading in public schools, chaplaincies in the Armed Forces and in Congress, Sunday blue laws (reflecting historic Methodist belief in Sunday Sabbatarianism), and amendments that advance the recognition of God.

 The National Reform Association desired for reverence for the Sunday Sabbath, opposing the distribution of newspapers on the Lord's Day as Sunday newspapers became popular in the 1880s.

 In 1895, the Woman's Christian Temperance Union (WCTU), which was at that time the largest women's organization in the United States, proclaimed its solidarity with the National Reform Association "whose efforts are parallel to ours on many lines."
 To this end, the WCTU passed a resolution "God in Christ is the King of Nations, and as such should be acknowledged in our government; and His Word made the basis of our laws."

 In the early 1900s, the National Reform Association supported the aims of the temperance movement, which was supported by many Christians at that time.

+James Sankey Martin was the general superintendent of the National Reform Association who led an anti-Mormon crusade in 1913–1914.